Adobe bricks are created from a mixture of sand, silt, and clay. This soil form is mixed with water and exposed to the sun for drying.

 You can prepare the sealer by mixing one part of boiled linseed oil with three parts of paint thinner.

-Using a brush and/or sprayer, apply two coats of linseed oil to the already repaired adobe walls.
+- Using a brush and/or sprayer, apply two coats of thinned linseed oil to the already repaired adobe walls.
 Allow it to dry between coats.

-Once the sealer has been dried and set for at least 24 hours, you can paint your exterior adobe walls with an oil-based or acrylic paint that is designed for outdoor use.
+- Once the sealer has been dried and set for at least 24 hours, paint your exterior adobe walls with an oil-based or acrylic paint that is designed for outdoor use.

 Can You Finish and Make Adobe Bricks Waterproof?

-Many people wonder if adobe bricks are waterproof – they’re not.
-But they can be easily finished and made so with the following methods:
+However, adobe bricks can be easily finished and made nearly water-resistant with the following methods:

 - Firing adobe bricks in a homemade kiln